 Developer quickstart

-This is the fastest reliable path from a new Hilt workspace to one working developer integration.
+This is the fastest reliable path from a new Hilt workspace or Hilt Pay API setup intent to one working developer integration.
 By the end of this page, you should have:

 • one webhook endpoint with a signed test delivery

-• one sandbox session with fake payment, membership, and receipt objects
+• one sandbox session with fake payment, membership, receipt, or entitlement objects

 This page is intentionally practical.
 It optimizes for one working flow, not full API coverage.